matias-vazquez/SistemasEmbebidos/LSE05/README.md

 ```
 ## Lab work
 ### Part I. Hardware and Fire Test
-The hardware setup, including the Raspberry Pi 3 + the Tiny RTC I<sup>2</sup>C modules DS1307 + the TC74 temperature sensor is shown below:
+1. The hardware setup, including the Raspberry Pi 3 + the Tiny RTC I<sup>2</sup>C modules DS1307 is shown below (TC74 temperature sensor not shown):

 ![Hardware setup](img/fig04.png)

-In your project, the Raspberry Pi must be able to communicate with both devices through the I<sup>2</sup>C protocol.
+2. In your project, the Raspberry Pi must be able to communicate with both devices through the I<sup>2</sup>C protocol.
 Install the Python tools that allow I<sup>2</sup>C communications between the Raspberry Pi and hooked devices, as well as diagnostic tools:
 ```
 $ sudo apt-get install -y python-smbus i2c-tools
 ```
-Once installation is finished, test whether the modules are fully loaded:
+3. Once installation is finished, test whether the modules are fully loaded:
 ```
 $ lsmod | grep i2c_
 i2c_bcm2835		16384 0
 i2c_bcm2708		16384 0
 ```
-You need the module **i2c_bcm2708** (or **i2c_bcm2835** on the Raspberry Pi Zero W).
+4. You need the module **i2c_bcm2708** (or **i2c_bcm2835** on the Raspberry Pi Zero W).
 If you see the either modules, that means they are correctly loaded.
 To test the connections and find out the devices' address on the I<sup>2</sup>C bus, execute:
 ```
 $ sudo i2cdetect -y 1
 ```